 Think rock climbing, reading an immersive novel, or playing a closely-matched chess game.

-Over the years, this had led me to chose more positive, creative ways to spend my time, rather than chasing hedonism (alcohol, etc).
+Over the years, this had led me to chose more positive, creative ways to spend my time, rather than chasing hedonism (though I like some hedonism).

 Punished By Rewards, by Alfie Kohn

 A controversial book that provides evidence that external awards (prizes, praise, etc.) might be effetive at motivating people in the short-term, but they do so at the cost of our long-term motivation, happiness, and moral grounding.

 These external influences actually erode our intrinsic (internal, self-driven) desire to do things because we enjoy them or believe they are important.